Begbies Traynor Executes Share Buyback on LSE

 Begbies Traynor (GB:BEG) has released an update.

-Begbies Traynor Group has repurchased 71,500 of its own shares as part of a buyback program, with prices ranging from 90.3p to 91.62p per share on the London Stock Exchange.
-This move adjusts the total number of outstanding shares to 159,427,495, excluding those held in treasury.
-The transaction is part of the company’s strategic financial management to optimize shareholder value.
+Begbies Traynor Group has executed a share buyback, purchasing 59,869 ordinary shares at an average price of 92.02 pence per share on the London Stock Exchange.
+The repurchased shares will be held in treasury, adjusting the total number of shares available on the market to 159,319,623.
+This move is part of the company’s broader strategy to enhance shareholder value.

 For further insights into GB:BEG stock, check out TipRanks’ Stock Analysis page.